backstage/backstage/docs/publishing.md

   - Check for mentions of "major" & "breaking" and if they are expected in the current release
   - Verify the version we are shipping is correct
 - Create Release Notes
-  - There exists a "Backstage Release Notes" template for creating the release notes.
+  - There exists a [release notes template](https://github.com/backstage/backstage/blob/master/docs/release-notes-template.md) for creating the release notes.
 It can already be created after the last main line release to keep track of major changes during the month
   - The content is picked by relevancy showcasing the work of the community during the month of the release
   - Mention newly added packages or features
   - Mention any security fixes